kr2792/Auth0-SAML/README.md

 Go to **Applications** > **Applications**, and press *Create Application*.
 Give it a fitting name and select the type you want to use.
 This project uses *Single Page Web Application*.

 Press **Settings** and copy the domain and client id as it will be used in your project.
-Add your site url e.g. http://localhost:3000 to **Allowed Callback URLs** which makes it possible for Auth0 to rediret you back to the site after login.
+Add your site url e.g. http://localhost:3000 to **Allowed Callback URLs** and **Allowed Logout URLs** which makes it possible for Auth0 to rediret you back to the site after login/logout.
 If you have downloaded this project, then access it in your code editor, and create an env.local file, where you add *REACT_APP_AUTH0_CLIENT_ID* and *REACT_APP_AUTH0_DOMAIN*.
 These two variables are used in the Auth0Provider which can be seen in the [index.js](https://github.com/kr2792/shibboleth-test/blob/main/src/index.js#L10) file.
 Auth0 will fail if *redirectUri* is not in the **Allowed Callback URLs** field.

 ## Creating the ID provider